-The Nomination Committee for the 2020 AGM considered that a Board size of nine members would be appropriate and that the Board size should not be increased taking into account the nature, size and complexity of the Company's business.
-The Nomination Committee considered that the Board as proposed and elected by the 2020 AGM is a broad and versatile group of knowledgeable and skilled individuals who are motivated and prepared to undertake the tasks required of the Board in today's international business environment.
+The Nomination Committee for the 2021 AGM was requested by the major shareholder of the Company to consider the nomination of Adam I. Lundin as a new Board member considering his wide range of skills in both finance and the extractive industries, and due to succession planning considerations.
+The Nomination Committee considered that a Board size of ten members would be appropriate taking into account the nature, size and complexity of the Company's business.
+The Nomination Committee considered that the Board as proposed and elected by the 2021 AGM is a broad and versatile group of knowledgeable and skilled individuals who are motivated and prepared to undertake the tasks required of the Board in today's international business environment.
 The Board members possess substantial expertise and experience relating to the oil and gas industry globally and specifically Norway, being Lundin Energy's core area of operation, public company financial matters, Swedish practice and compliance matters and sustainability and HSEQ matters.
 The Nomination Committee considered that the proposed Board fulfilled the requirements regarding independence in relation to the Company, Group management and the Company's major shareholders.

-Gender balance was specifically discussed and the Nomination Committee noted that 33 percent of the proposed Board members were women.
+Gender balance was specifically discussed and the Nomination Committee noted that 30 percent of the proposed Board members were women.
 The Company aims to promote diversity at all levels of the Company, and the Nomination Committee applies the diversity requirements of the Corporate Governance Code.
 The recommendation of the Swedish Corporate Governance Board is that larger listed Swedish companies should strive to achieve a 35 percent Board representation of the least represented gender by 2018, which had been achieved by the Company from 2015 to 2018, and 40 percent beyond 2020.
-Whilst the percentage of women on the proposed Board was slightly below the recommendation, the Nomination Committee considered that the skills and broad experience of the Board members outweighed such variance.
+Whilst the percentage of women on the proposed Board would be slightly reduced as a result of the proposed appointment of Adam I. Lundin, the Nomination Committee considered that the skills and broad experience of the Board members, as well as succession planning considerations, outweighed such variance.
 The Nomination Committee supports the ambition of the Swedish Corporate Governance Board regarding levels and timing of achieving gender balance and believes that it is important to continue to strive for gender balance when future changes in the composition of the Board are considered.

-The Nomination Committee further reviewed the remuneration of the Board and to achieve alignment with the Company's USD denominated business, considered that it is rational to propose that fees payable to the members of the Board of Directors and to the Chairman of the Board of Directors also be USD denominated.
+The Nomination Committee further reviewed the remuneration of the Board but decided that no increase should be proposed as a result of the uncertainty surrounding the ongoing COVID-19 pandemic.

-Board meetings and work in 2020
+Board meetings and work in 2021

 The Chairman of the Board, Ian H. Lundin, is responsible for ensuring that the Board's work is well organised and conducted in an efficient manner.
-He upholds the reporting instructions for management, as drawn up by the CEO and as approved by the Board, however, he does not take part in the day-to-day decision-making concerning the operations of the Company.
+He upholds the reporting instructions for management, as drawn up by the CEO and as approved by the Board, however, he does not take part in the day-to-day decisionmaking concerning the operations of the Company.
 The Chairman maintains close contacts with the CEO to ensure the Board is at all times sufficiently informed of the Company's operations and financial status.

 To continue developing the Board's knowledge of the Company and its operations, generally at least one Board meeting per year is held in an operational location and is combined with visits to the operations, industry partners and other business interests.
-During 2020, it was however not considered possible to hold a Board meeting in an operational location due to the global COVID-19 pandemic.
+During 2021, it was however not considered possible to hold a Board meeting in an operational location due to the global COVID-19 pandemic.
 Group management attended Board meetings during the year to present and report on specific questions and a monthly operational report was further circulated to the Board.